 You may also wish to review our article, 15 Steps to Take After a Car Accident in California.

-Losses covered by bodily liability insurance can include (but are not limited to):
+Losses included in bodily injury liability coverage can include (but are not limited to):

 - Ambulance costs;

 - Short- or long-term care (such as home health aides);

 - Dental expenses resulting from broken teeth; and

 - Funeral expenses.

 Bodily injury liability insurance also covers your past lost wages and future lost earning capacity if your injuries prevent you from working.2

 Bodily injury liability insurance will pay damages up to the limits of the policy.
 If you are at fault for an accident, you are personally liable for any amounts in excess of this limit.3

 Example: While checking a text on her phone, Jeanette accidentally runs a red light and hits a motorcycle driven by Hal.
 Hal suffers a fractured arm and a head injury.